I love yarn and I love working with yarn. I especially love crochet and Tunisian crochet.

 Although our home is furnished in a clean and simple style, I prefer my Christmas decorations to feel a bit more traditional and nostalgic.
 I had been looking for something like a candy cane or a classic Christmas wreath, and somehow that search sparked the idea to make my own.
 So I grabbed some yarn, picked up my hook, and got started…

-I really like the result!
+I really love the result!
 And I thought I might as well write down the pattern and share it with you.
 Maybe you like it too…

-I used Schachenmayr Catania and a 2.75mm hook to make my wreaths.
-They measure about 6 cm in diameter, which is between 2 1/4 and 2 1/2 inches.
+For my wreaths, I used Schachenmayr Catania yarn and a 2.75 mm crochet hook.
+Each wreath has a diameter of about 6 cm, which is between 2 1/4 and 2 1/2 inches.

-• 212 Khaki – for the wreath
+212 Khaki – for the wreath

-• 192 Weinrot (Wine Red) – for decoration
+192 Weinrot (Wine Red) – for decoration

-• 105 Natur (Off White) – also for decoration
+105 Natur (Off White) – also for decoration

-And, the pattern will also work with any other yarn weight.
-Only the size of the finished wreath might vary.
+These pattern also works with any other yarn weight.
+The only difference is that the size of the finished wreath may vary.

 And of course you can use any other colour you like and decorate your wreath with whatever comes to your mind.